Interview with HousesitMatch.com

 He loved Antigua, Guatemala.
-That was because there was one of the nicer MacDonald’s in the world, and that he made friends and had a sleep over.
+That was because there was one of the nicer MacDonald’s in the world and that he made friends and had a sleepover.
 And he says, not to forget that he slept on a tree house, and he loved the cobblestone streets.
 I must admit, I did love most of Guatemala too.

 We both loved Fiji because the people were so honest and friendly.
-And Quito Ecuador was another favourite.
+And Quito Ecuador was another favorite.
 I remember sitting on a rooftop in Quito overlooking the city, and I felt like I was in Rome, at a quarter of the price.

 By Ruth Johnston